HL7/davinci-epdx/README.md

     <version code="0.1" deprecated="true"/>

 Branch connectathon33 has been created to freeze development for the New Orleans Connectathon on May 6-7, 2023.

+Branch pre-publish_stu2 is the branch for publishing the post-ballot STU2 Version of the PDex IG.

+Branch post-publish_stu2 was create from the pre-publish_stu2 branch and will be used to capture new and updated content that will go into a future update of the PDex IG.